tc39-transfer/proposal-random-functions/generation-methods.md

 ## Number in (0, 1)

-Invented by TAB, closely follows <https://www.corsix.org/content/higher-quality-random-floats>
+Invented by me, closely follows <https://www.corsix.org/content/higher-quality-random-floats>

 1. Pull 128 bits.
 2. Put 52 bits into the mantissa of an f64.